vuejs/router/packages/docs/guide/essentials/active-links.md

 Other route properties, such as the [`query`](../../api/interfaces/RouteLocationBase.html#query), are not taken into account.

-The path doesn't necessarily need to be a perfect match.
+Note that **the path doesn't necessarily need to be a perfect match**.
 For example, using an [`alias`](./redirect-and-alias#Alias) would still be considered a match, so long as it resolves to the same route record and `params`.

 If a route has a [`redirect`](./redirect-and-alias#Redirect), it won't be followed when checking whether a link is active.

-### Path prefixes

-Sharing a path prefix isn't enough on its own.
-Consider these two top-level routes:
+Similarly, sharing the same path isn't enough:

 ```js
 const routes = [